silasalberti/personal-website/content/research/graph-neural-networks/index.md

 title: Mathematical Foundations of Artificial Intelligence

 # Summary for listings and search engines
-summary: Developing a new benchmarks and studying new architectures for letting Graph Neural Networks detect directionality.
+summary: Developing a new benchmark and studying new architectures for letting Graph Neural Networks detect directionality.
 Advised by Prof. Gitta Kutyniok and Dr. Ron Levie.

 # Link this post with a project
 projects: []